 Research Training Frameworks

-The aim of the Research Training Frameworks (RTFs) is to set out, both to Research Organisations (ROs) and to doctoral students and early career researchers (ECRs), what the AHRC considers to be appropriate and relevant preparation and training for those that it funds.
-Students should be enabled to produce high-quality doctorates, and all researchers to develop a range of skills, knowledge and understanding necessary for their future employment.
-A single RTF covering both doctoral students and ECRs was introduced in 2004 and updated in December 2011.
-An RTF specifically for doctoral students was produced in October 2014, with one tailored to the needs of ECRs scheduled for release in early 2015.
+The aim of the Research Training Frameworks (RTFs) is to set out to award holders, Research Organisations (ROs), doctoral students and early career researchers (ECRs), what the AHRC considers to be appropriate and relevant preparation and training for those that it funds.
+Students should be enabled to produce high-quality doctorates, and all researchers should be enabled to develop a range of skills, knowledge and understanding necessary for their future employment.

 The RTFs set a minimum threshold of expected provision, founded on a needs-based approach to providing research training for individual researchers in the arts and humanities.
-Further information on the mechanisms by which the Research Councils contribute to this area, including a statement of expectations regarding researcher development, can be found at the following links:
+The AHRC aims are integrated with the UKRI approach, outlined in the statement of expectations regarding researcher development, and can be found at the following links: